xinmyname/ItemizedGo/README.md

 - strconv.Atoi() - are you kidding?
 "Atoi"?
 - No string interpolation - use Sprintf().
 SPRINTF.
 - Can't resolve package cycles
+- No tuples
+- Arrays not implicitly converted to slices